Jorge Sampaoli

-Jorge Luis Sampaoli Moya ([ˈxoɾxe sampaˈoli]; born 13 March 1960) is an Argentine football coach who was most recently the manager of Sevilla in La Liga.
+Jorge Luis Sampaoli Moya ([ˈxoɾxe sampaˈoli]; born 13 March 1960) is an Argentine football coach who is the head coach of Campeonato Brasileiro Série A club Atlético Mineiro.
 Sampaoli started out as a youth player and eventually switched to management after a severe injury.

 Sampaoli started with an impressive coaching run at Coronel Bolognesi of Peru in 2004, and continued with brief but successful terms at O'Higgins of Chile and Emelec of Ecuador.

 Sampaoli earned praise as the head coach of Universidad de Chile, winning three league titles and the Copa Sudamericana championship.
 This success led him to coach the Chilean men's national team in 2012, replacing Claudio Borghi.
 He led the Chile national football team to their first Copa América title, after defeating Argentina in the final in the 2015 tournament in Chile.
 He is well known for his attacking tactics which are similar to those of Marcelo Bielsa, according to the press and fans alike.